Kubernetes 101: Part 2

 But the issue is, the replicaset-definition.yml file won’t be edited to 6.
 It will still be 3.

-Here is a code of replicaset which used template from this pod.yaml file and used it as a template as well.
+Here is the code for replicaset which used template from pod.yaml file

-Now, once we create that, we can these.
+Now, once we create the replicaset, we can see this.

 When the replica set was created, these 2 got created as well.
 You can easily say that these are actually part of the replica set by seeing their names.